fabianlischka/InfoSec101/p1-InfoSec101.md

 - Strong passwords & best practice
     - Good technique 1: Use the 1st letter of the words of a long, unique sentence (the *passphrase*).
 This is the [*Schneier Scheme*](https://www.schneier.com/blog/archives/2014/03/choosing_secure_1.html):
         - *Example:* "Wo hěn xǐhuān HK, IT security, and (sometimes) 9 hours sleep" turns into `WhxHK,ITs&(st)9hs`
-        - *Eample:* "When I was 18 I dated Miranda Kerr for at least 2 weeks, no seriously" turns into `WIw18IdMKfa2wns`
+        - *Eample:* "When I was 18 I dated Miranda Kerr for at least 2 weeks, no seriously!" turns into `WIw18IdMKf>2w,ns!`
         - Use a creative, weird, unique passphrase, possibly multi-language.
         - Don't use a well known catch phrase, song lyrics, movie quote etc. Make up your own phrase!
         - Should be a long phrase, resulting in at least 12 characters, including numbers, small/capital letters, symbols, etc. (beyond simple substitution)